paketo-buildpacks/nodejs/rfcs/0001-buildpacks-architecture.md

   `npm start`.
 The cnb is poorly named due to historical reasons

-This above architecture does not go well with the implementation CNB philosophy of "ask for your requirements, do one thing, and do it well".
+This above architecture does not go well with the implementation CNB philosophy of "ask for your requirements at each stage, do one thing, and do it well".
+This leads to additional dependencies ending up in the final app image providing implicit rather than explicit behavior.

 Further, this structure makes it difficult to address complex issues like [#37](https://github.com/paketo-buildpacks/nodejs/issues/37)